SAVE THE DATE

-Join us for the 2017 Champions for Children & Families at the beautiful Sheraton Crescent Hotel in Phoenix.
+Join us for the 2018 Champions for Children & Families awards ceremony in Phoenix.
 We will honor the people in our community who work towards a better future for our children, who build a future where parents have the the tools, skills, and support to raise resilient, thriving children.
 Where childcare professionals are educated, compassionate, and prepared to teach the youngest members of our community.
 A future where children play and dream big.
 Where they are happy and healthy.
 Join us in building that future and celebrating Champions who are working today for that bright tomorrow!

 Martha K. Rothman Lifetime Achievement Award

 Founder of the Arizona Women’s Partnership, a leader on numerous Valley boards and commissions, and a long-time advocate for women and families in the U.S. and around the world, Paula Cullison has been named the 2017 Martha K. Rothman Lifetime Achievement Award Winner by Child & Family Resources.

 Nominated by another Valley trailblazer, Linda Herold, Cullison has built an impressive career in service to others through spearheading initiatives to help women and children including creating the first International Women’s Day event in Phoenix, being appointed to the Phoenix Women’s Commission and Phoenix Futures Forum by former Phoenix Mayor Terry Goddard, and raising awareness of women and family issues on a global scale through the United Nations, among dozens of other achievements.

 Cullison has been an active member of numerous civic and community organizations, and has produced countless events to support women including Wine, Women & Jazz, which has benefited over 50 charities, and Getting Our Just Desserts, showcasing female pastry chefs with proceeds supporting various charities including a breast cancer support network.